pjournal/mef03g-road-runner/index.md

 - Analyzing data according to different time periods

 ## Analysis Objectives
-- Finding the provinces where the most number of sale is made, the average of sales over time periods .
+- Finding the provinces where the most number of sale is made, the average of sales over time periods.
-- Analyzing the sale prices in provinces and group them by giving intervals
+- Analyzing the sale prices in provinces and group them by giving intervals.
-- Analyzing the province preference by nationality
+- Analyzing the province preference by nationality.
-- Analyzing mortgage credits information of the sales.
+- Analyzing mortgage credits detail of sales.

 #
 The data set that we will use for the project:

             -Other house sales in detail of first sale and second hand sale by provinces and years, 2013-2019